 The Shroud of Turin: The Mystery that Science and Technology Will Someday Solve

 This article, by Jewish writer Myra Adams, predicts that advances in 3D computer modeling will eventually prove that Jesus was the man depicted on the Shroud.
 I met Myra at the Shroud Exposition in Turin in 2010 and we had some lively discussions about the Shroud.

-This is a link to the important new Shroud film by David Rolfe of Performance Films in the U.K. titled, A Grave Injustice.
+This is a link to the website of David Rolfe of Performance Films in the U.K. and his recent film titled, A Grave Injustice.
 David directed the 1978 BAFTA winning film "The Silent Witness," a 2008 BBC documentary on the Shroud and produced the official film of the 2010 Shroud Exposition in Turin.
 The 27 minute film is free to watch on David's site.

 Sindone Bibliografia indicizzata: